coffeedev-js/idle-cafe/README.md

-# The Epic Game
+# Idle Café
 *A clicker game and dating sim about Coffee*☕
 ## About this game
-Under the project name "The Epic Game" this epic game combines the satisfying elements of an idle clicker game, while also mimicking the cute dating elements of a visual novel.
+Under the project name "Idle Café" this epic game combines the satisfying elements of an idle clicker game, while also mimicking the cute dating elements of a visual novel.

 ### Plot
 Step into the shoes of a fully fledged and more than ready barista!
 Brew Coffee for a living to  buy even more Coffee and turn your Café into *the* Café!
 And maybe ask a fictional character for a Date and be happy!